 The summer heat and humidity can get pretty unbearable in these parts (leave me alone, I come from the North).
 Beat the heat at local spray grounds and splash pads.
 My favorites are the free parks in Arlington County, but D.C. has some pretty fabulous (and free) options, too!
 Fairfax County offers a fully accessible free spray park: Our Special Harbor in Franconia, VA.
 Prince George’s County offers splash parks in their Parks and Recreation Aquatics program.

-As you can see, there is a lot to do if you’re living in or visiting the DMV, and so much of it is free and cheap!
+As you can see, there is a lot to do if you’re living in or visiting the Washington DC, and so much of it is free and cheap!
 Mark your calendars and I’ll see you around!